matthewscottgordon/McEdit/README.md

-# McEdit
+# Text McEdit
-Text McEdit: The Fastest Text Editor in the West
+The Fastest Text Editor in the West